10 am - 5 pm

 Use the Ticket Table below.
 Or call our toll free number 888.743.9362 or our local number 415.475.9362.

-Genine Lentine is the author of the chapbooks Mr. Worthington's Beautiful Experiments on Splashes and Poses: An Essay Drawn from the Model, and co-author, with Stanley Kunitz, of The Wild Braid: A Poet Reflects on a Century in the Garden.
-She received an M.S. in Theoretical Linguistics from Georgetown University and an M.F.A. in Poetry from New York University.
-She will be a 2012 Lucas Literary Arts Fellow at Montalvo Arts Center.
+Genine Lentine is the author of Poses: An Essay Drawn from the Model (Kelly’s Cove Press, 2012), Mr. Worthington's Beautiful Experiments on Splashes (New Michigan Press, 2010), and most recently, Found Dharma Talks (Missing Links Press, 2013).
+She is also co-author, with Stanley Kunitz and photographer Marnie Crawford Samuelson, of The Wild Braid: A Poet Reflects on a Century in the Garden.
+She received an MS in Theoretical Linguistics from Georgetown University and an MFA in Poetry from New York University.
+Recent work appears in The Baffler, Funk & Wag, and the PEN Poetry Series.
+She teaches privately and at San Francisco Art Institute.
+For more information see geninelentine.com.